longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ## Motivation

 The main goal is to minimize downtime on RWX workloads.

-Having a demonstrable upper bound on the recovery time for most non-pathological situations may also enable adoption by customers with specific SLA requirements.
+In the current code, failure of a container in the share-manager pod or the pod itself is quickly handled.
+It takes about 20 seconds to restore write access, of which about half is spent restarting the workload pods and letting them remount.
+Longhorn's recovery backend has the ability to shorten the grace period wait when all clients are accounted for.

+The big problem happens when the node with the share-manager pod fails or restarts.
+Just the time it takes for the node to go `NotReady` - in Kubernetes, typically about 45 seconds - is already too long an outage for share-manager failover.
+We intend to make the NFS client recovery time for a failure of the node running the share-manager pod to be just as quick as for simple pod failure.

 ### Goals

-Implement a fast failover mechanism that is not gated by Kubernetes' relatively slow detection and handling of node failure.
+- Implement a fast failover mechanism that is not gated by Kubernetes' relatively slow detection and handling of node failure.
 Recovery should be a matter of seconds rather than minutes.
-Ideally, it would not require a restart of workload pods.
+- Depending on mount type, it should not require a restart of workload pods.
+- Operation of the recovery backend will be unchanged.
+- After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit **TBD** regardless of the cause.
+- There will be only a single interruption for a failure.
+- Changing Kubernetes behavior via `node-monitor-period` and `node-monitor-grace-period` values in the Kubelet should make no difference to RWX failover.
+The time to accomplish node NotReady processing and return to Ready state should be independent of RWX HA time.

 ### Non-goals

 Duplicate NFS servers running simultaneously, providing Active/Active or Active/Passive redundancy.
+"True HA" with zero recovery time is a long-term desire but is extremely difficult to accomplish with NFS.
+See the section on [Alternatives](#alternatives) below.

 ## Proposal

 Fast failover needs several pieces.

 1. Quick detection of failure
-    - Use the Kubernetes `Lease` mechanism.
+Use the Kubernetes `Lease` mechanism.
 When an RWX volume is created, create the lease at the same time as the share-manager pod and service.
-It should have the same lifetime as the service.
+Just like the service, it will have the same name and lifetime as the volume itself.
+The lease holder is not specified at the time of creation; it will be assigned when the pod is scheduled to a node and begins to run.
+This mimics Kubernetes' own internal mechanism for tracking node status, which is also lease-based.
+Detection of an unresponsive server could also be done with a monitor that makes a recurring call to the server pod, but the lease has the advantage that it reflects the server's ability to make an API call, rather than the connectivity from an arbitrarily chosen monitor node.
+Longhorn will
-    - Update the lease periodically from ShareManager Run().
+    - Update the lease periodically from ShareManager pod.
+    - Use an informer in the share-manager controller to schedule a check of the lease after its expiration time is past.

 2. Quick removal of the failed/failing server
+If the lease is expired, we infer that the pod's node is dead and another controller needs to take over.
+All other nodes will detect that.
+Longhorn needs to pick one, and establish that choice so that multiple controllers don't all attempt to drive the recovery.
+Longhorn will use the controller's `isResponsibleFor` method:
+    - If the lease is not expired, move on to normal handling.
+    - If it has, set the share-manager CR `Status.OwnerID` to this node, if another node hasn't already done so.
+(We can tell by comparing the owner field to the lease holder.)
+The new owner will act as an interim manager to do tear-down and recreation of the share manager pod.
+It updates the CR and, if successful, then returns "true".
-    - Check the lease from share-manager controller.
-If it is expired, mark the share-manager CR as error and let it delete the pod.
+    - The new owner is logged, and then the reconcile can continue.
+Mark the share-manager CR as error state and let it clean up the pod.
-    - May require force delete, if kubelet not responsive.
+    - In cleanup,
+        - Remember the old lease holder.
+        - Clear the lease.
+        - Delete the pod.
+        - If the node is down *OR* expired, do a force delete as well.
+If it truly is down, this is the same as current code.
+If it is not, then the first delete should have succeeded, but either way, even if the pod is still running, this will ensure that Kubernetes does not route service traffic to it.
+Also, deletion allows re-use of the same standard pod name, avoiding one potential upgrade complication.
+    - Other resources need to change ownership similarly.
+Modify the usual rules to capture our suspicion that the expired node is dead:
+        - Add a Condition named "Delinquent" to longhorn.node.io, set to "False" by default.
+A node is set to Delinquent=true when a share manager lease for a pod on that node expires.
+It is cleared by the node itself in node_controller when it starts operation again.
+        - Change controller_manager's `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.
+(Note: this is probably too intrusive.
+See [Risks and Mitigation](#risks-and-mitigation).)

 3. Quick creation of a replacement
-    - This is already part of the Share Manager lifecycle.
-    - But avoid former host.
-Kubelet will not yet report it as down.
+This is already a normal part of the Share Manager lifecycle.
+But it does need an adjustment to avoid the former host, which Kubernetes will try to re-schedule to since Kubelet does not yet report it as down.
+    - Use the stored node identity, if found, to add a node anti-affinity into the existing set of selectors, tolerations, and affinities defined for share-manager pods.
+Note that the node on which the pod is scheduled may not be the interim controller node, so oownership might change again.
+    - Including delinquency in the check for node status should allow the normal re-mount and new attachment creation to work as it does currently.

-4. Avoid client workload pod restart, if possible.
+4. Avoid client workload pod restart
-    - Longhorn currently restarts the workload pods in volume controller when the share-manager pod restarts.
-That may be necessary if the NFS mount is "hard", because the client can hang indefinitely, but not if it is "soft".
+Longhorn currently restarts the workload pods in volume controller when the share-manager pod restarts.
+That may be necessary if the NFS mount is "hard", because the client can hang indefinitely if the server does not respond.
+Clients will not hang if mounted as "soft" or "softerr".
+(In either case, the client will retry I/O attempts to the unresponsive server and eventually return an error to the calling workload application.
+The only difference is in the error returned: EIO or ETIMEDOUT.)
+In that case, they will eventually reconnect to the new server and resume operation without having to restart the workload pod to kill the client process.
-    - Longhorn defaults to "softerr", but the user can override NFS mount options, so it can't be assumed.
-Volume controller can Look at the storage class parameters or PV volumeAttributes to decide whether a restart is necessary..
+    - Previous releases of Longhorn used "hard" NFS mounts as the default (and only) option.
+That is likely why there is code to restart workloads unconditionally when the share manager pod is recreated.
+Currently, Longhorn defaults to "softerr", but the user can override NFS mount options, so it can't be assumed.
+Volume controller can Look at the storage class parameters or PV volumeAttributes to decide whether a restart is necessary.

-### User Stories

-In the current code, failure of a container in the share-manager pod or the pod itself is quickly handled.
-It takes about 20 seconds to restore write access, of which about half is spent restarting the workload pods and letting them remount.
-Longhorn's recovery backend has the ability to shorten the grace period wait when all clients are accounted for.

-The big problem happens when the node with the share-manager pod fails or restarts.
-Just the time it takes for the node to go `NotReady` is already too long for share-manager failover.
-We intend to make the NFS client recovery time for a failure of the node running the share-manager pod to be just as quick as for simple pod failure.
+    - This would also be affected by the `node-down-pod-deletion-policy` handler in kubernetes_pod_controller.

+5. Shorten the recovery grace period
+Speak for the dead node's client, if any.
+Without this step, workers may still be blocked for an NFS grace period after re-connection is possible, waiting for other clients to re-establish state with the new server.
+The grace period is usually configured to 90 seconds.
+If all workload pods are alive, it does not take the full grace period, but if a workload pod was on the failed node, it will not be able to clear its state.
+Knowing its node ID, Longhorn should be able to send a recovery message on its behalf, avoiding the grace period timeout.

-### User Experience In Detail
+### User Experience

-1. The changes and improvements should not impact the use of RWX volumes.
+The changes should not alter the use of RWX volumes.
 There will be no observable difference until a node failure occurs (for whatever reason - Kubernetes upgrade, eviction, injected error).

-2. Operation of the recovery backend will be unchanged.
-3. After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit **TBD** regardless of the cause.
-4. There will be only a single interruption for a failure.
-5. Changing `node-monitor-period` and `node-monitor-grace-period` values in the Kubelet should make no difference to RWX failover.
-The time to accomplish node NotReady processing and return to Ready state should be independent of RWX HA time.
+    *TODO - Put a time diagram of durations and state here.*

 ## Design